FlowerBlackG/janus/README.md

 Janus is a high-performance file sync tool built to provide superior performance to rsync in large-scale directories with hundreds of thousands of files.

-Janus leverages Kotlin Coroutines alongside Java NIO’s asynchronous file and networking capabilities to maximize overall system performance.
+Janus leverages Kotlin Coroutines alongside Java NIO's asynchronous file and networking capabilities to maximize overall system performance.

 ## Janus Protocol